jcuanm/Interactive-Resume/README.md

 # Interactive-Resume

-This interactive resume was made using CSS, HTML, Javascript, and jQuery.
-This website was optimized for Google Chrome.
-It might look funky on any other web browser.
+This interactive resume was made from scratch using CSS, HTML, Javascript, and jQuery.